Legend of Zelda Live-Action Movie Filming Begins with First Official Images of Link and Zelda

 The production represents a major collaboration between longtime rivals Nintendo and Sony Pictures Entertainment, with Nintendo holding more than 50% financial stake.
 Shigeru Miyamoto, Nintendo Representative Director and creator of the Zelda franchise, serves as producer alongside Marvel veteran Avi Arad (Spider-Man films, Spider-Verse).
 Screenwriting credits go to Derek Connolly (Jurassic World trilogy, Detective Pikachu) and T.S.
 Nowlin, who joined the project in June 2025 and previously collaborated with Ball on Maze Runner.

 "My whole life has led up to this moment," Ball stated about directing the project.
 "I grew up on Zelda and it is the most important property, I think, that's untapped IP."
 Following the massive success of The Super Mario Bros.
 Movie in 2023, Nintendo continues its aggressive expansion into theatrical entertainment, with Miyamoto confirming that filming is "progressing smoothly" despite the extended production timeline.
 Sony Pictures Entertainment will handle worldwide theatrical distribution for the film, which Ball emphasizes must "feel like something real" while capturing the wonder and whimsy that defines the franchise.
+As Nintendo Switch 2.
+For the franchise's gaming legacy, see Legend of Zelda.
+Film Information

 | Title | The Legend of Zelda (Live-Action) |